If you have visited Veazie.org recently, please REFRESH this page to ensure you have the latest update for this page

 Child 3.
 Martha

 Martha may be the female, 10-15 years of age in 1840, listed4473 in the household of Benjamin Veazie, Parma, NY, in the 1840 census.
+However, that would indicate a birth year of abt 1826, which seems late compared with Martha's siblings.
 Polly Veazie's affidavit4508 states her daughter Martha died "prior to 1860 without issue."
 The implication of that phrase is that Martha was married.
 Further, a genealogy chart labeled "Descendants of Benjamin & Mary Veazie" in the probate records5004 of Joseph Veazie, lists the children of Benjamin and Polly Veazie as "Henry", "Martha Warner," and "Caroline Smith," which implies Martha married --- Warner.
 No further information.

 Children of Benjamin VEAZIE and Polly DARLING: